 - Polyphenols found in green tea protect DNA from oxidative stress and protect telomeres from damage.
 (4)

 Protect Your Telomeres, Protect Your Brain

-Unless you are new to this site, you’ll notice that the advice for protecting your telomeres sounds very similar to that for taking care your brain, so when you take steps to help one you’ll be helping the other.
-I think that’s what is referred to as a “two-fer”
+The advice for protecting your telomeres sounds very similar to that for taking care your brain, so when you take steps to help one you’ll automatically be helping the other.

-If you haven’t perfected your practice of meditation, below you’ll find some programs that can help — including a few that offer free meditations you can download and start listening to today.
+If you haven’t perfected your practice of meditation, below you’ll find two programs that can help.
+Both offer free meditations you can download and start listening to today.